Anandamide

-Anandamide (ANA), also known as N-arachidonoylethanolamine (AEA), is a fatty acid neurotransmitter.
-Anandamide was the first endocannabinoid to be discovered: it participates in the body's endocannabinoid system by binding to cannabinoid receptors, the same receptors that the psychoactive compound THC in cannabis acts on.
-Anandamide is found in nearly all tissues in a wide range of animals.
-Anandamide has also been found in plants, including small amounts in chocolate.
-The name 'anandamide' is taken from the Sanskrit word ananda, which means "joy, bliss, delight", plus amide.
+Anandamide (ANA), also referred to as N-arachidonoylethanolamine (AEA), is a fatty acid neurotransmitter belonging to the fatty acid derivative group known as N-acylethanolamines (NAE).
+Anandamide takes its name from the Sanskrit word ananda (आनन्द), meaning "joy, bliss, delight," plus amide.
+Anandamide, the first discovered endocannabinoid, engages with the body's endocannabinoid system by binding to the same cannabinoid receptors that THC found in cannabis acts on.
+Anandamide can be found within tissues in a wide range of animals.
+It has also been found in plants, such as the cacao tree.

 Anandamide is derived from the non-oxidative metabolism of arachidonic acid, an essential omega-6 fatty acid.
 It is synthesized from N-arachidonoyl phosphatidylethanolamine by multiple pathways.
 It is degraded primarily by the fatty acid amide hydrolase (FAAH) enzyme, which converts anandamide into ethanolamine and arachidonic acid.
-As such, inhibitors of FAAH lead to elevated anandamide levels and are being pursued for therapeutic use.
+As such, inhibitors of FAAH lead to elevated anandamide levels and are being pursued for possible therapeutic use.

-Anandamide is also being explored for its role in diabetic neuropathy/neuropathy as well as in reduction of inflammation associated with renal injury.

-Physiological functions

-Anandamide was first described (and named) in 1992 by Raphael Mechoulam and his lab members W. A. Devane and Lumír Hanuš.
+Discovery

+Anandamide was discovered by Raphael Mechoulam and fellow coworkers in 1992.
+This was the first marijuana-like substance produced by the human body to be observed.
+By examining a pig brain and canine gut, they were able to isolate ANA using mass spectrometry and nuclear magnetic resonance spectroscopy.
+ANA works within the system of the brain associated with the feeling of reward, and as such, has been the topic of many research studies.
+Since the 1992 findings, many studies have been completed to examine ANA further, including research on behavioral and molecular effects.

+Research

-Anandamide's effects can occur in either the central or peripheral nervous system.
-These distinct effects are mediated primarily by CB1 cannabinoid receptors in the central nervous system, and CB2 cannabinoid receptors in the periphery.
-The latter are mainly involved in functions of the immune system.
-Cannabinoid receptors were originally discovered as being sensitive to Δ9-tetrahydrocannabinol (Δ9-THC, commonly called THC), which is the primary psychoactive cannabinoid found in cannabis.
+According to in vitro research, anandamide effects are mediated primarily by CB1 cannabinoid receptors in the central nervous system, and CB2 cannabinoid receptors in the periphery.
+The latter appear to be involved in functions of the immune system.
+Cannabinoid receptors were originally discovered as sensitive to Δ9-tetrahydrocannabinol (Δ9-THC, commonly called THC), which is the primary psychoactive cannabinoid found in cannabis.
 The discovery of anandamide came from research into CB1 and CB2, as it was inevitable that a naturally occurring (endogenous) chemical would be found to affect these receptors.

-Anandamide is also important for implantation of the early stage embryo in its blastocyst form into the uterus.
+Anandamide is under research for its potential involvement in the implantation of the early stage embryo in its blastocyst form into the uterus.
 Therefore, cannabinoids such as Δ9-THC might influence processes during the earliest stages of human pregnancy.
 Peak plasma anandamide occurs at ovulation and positively correlates with peak estradiol and gonadotrophin levels, suggesting that these may be involved in the regulation of anandamide levels.
 Subsequently, anandamide has been proposed as a biomarker of infertility, but so far lacks any predictive values in order to be used clinically.

-The acute beneficial effects of exercise (termed as runner's high) seem to be mediated by anandamide in mice.
-Anandamide is the precursor of a class of physiologically active substances, the prostamides.
-Anandamide was found in 2007 to inhibit the proliferation of certain human breast cancer cell lines in vitro.

-Anandamide is found in chocolate together with two substances that might mimic the effects of anandamide, N-oleoylethanolamine and N-linoleoylethanolamine.

-Additionally, anandamide and other endocannabinoids are found in the model organism Drosophila melanogaster (fruit fly), although no CB receptors have been found in any insects.